 While more than 9 in 10 Washington apprentices are men, a comparison of the gender composition of Washington's apprenticeship occupations to the national averages for each occupation can provide a benchmark for gender inclusion in specific trades.
-In 2017, BLS' Current Population Survey captured the gender composition of 361 occupations.63 Occupational gender ratios ran the gamut from male-dominated professions like brickmasons (99% male), to female-dominated professions like preschool and kindergarten teachers (98% female).64 By comparing the gender ratios in occupations covered by Washington's apprenticeship programs to the national average for those same occupations, it's possible to gauge how well these programs are doing at bringing women into the traditionally male-dominated world of apprenticeships.
+In 2017, BLS' Current Population Survey captured the gender composition of 361 occupations.63 Occupational gender ratios ran the gamut from male-dominated professions like brickmasons (99% male), to female-dominated professions like preschool and kindergarten teachers (98% female).64 By comparing the gender ratios in occupations, it's possible to gauge how well these programs are doing at bringing women into the traditionally male-dominated world of apprenticeships.